SCAIL: Towards Studio-Grade Character Animation via In-Context Learning of 3D-Consistent Pose Representations: Details on Pose Conditioning

 \textbf{Augmentation Details.} As our augmentation strategy is designed to maximally preserve the original motion, we use a high augmentation rate of 0.8 to achieve the balance between the pose-following accuracy and motion transfer robustness.
 During training, the overlaid 2D hand and face keypoints extracted by DWPose~\cite{DWPose} will go through additional augmenation after the 3D adaptation process where 2D keypoints are shifted to match the reformed 3D skeleton after body rescaling and camera manipulation.
 This step is to minimize the unintended influence of the 2D facial and hand signals on the 3D pose representation.

 \textbf{Performance Tradeoff.} For the injection of the representation in \textit{full-context} settings, we observe that the rendered pose sequence is relatively sparse as most frame areas consist of non-informative black pixels.
 In our method, \textit{spatial pooling} to pose sequence can serve as a simple workaround to effectively reduce the contextual pose tokens to $1/4$ and preserves accurate pose-following capability.
 In addition, \textit{full-context pose injection} introduces no new parameters except the additional patchify layer to the original model, offering a more streamlined architecture compared to stacking additional DiT layers in residual context-tuning methods~\cite{VACE}.
+For quantitative comparison, we compare the inference costs of the two injection schemes (512 * 896 resolution, 81 frames, 20 diffusion steps) on an H100 GPU.
 In general, considering the significant motion error reduction, we conclude that the modest efficiency trade-off is acceptable, particularly in studio-grade scenarios which prioritize stringent accuracy and stability.